-We’ll be exploring some of the most common injection mold defects and provide solutions for each of them to help you deal with them if they ever arise in your manufacturing establishment.
+We’ll be exploring some of the most common injection molding problems and solutions to help you deal with the obstacles if they ever arise in your manufacturing establishment.
 The following are the ten most common injection molding defects.

 Flow lines are caused by the variations in the cooling speed or the difference in thickness.